Synchronization for the Rough Kuramoto Model

 Let us denote with $0=\lambda_1\leq\lambda_2\leq\cdots\leq\lambda_N$ the eigenvalues of $-\mathcal{A}$ arranged in nondecreasing order, counted with their multiplicity.
 Then since the graph is connected we can see \cite[Lemma 1.7]{chung1997spectral} that we have $\lambda_2>0$.
 Furthermore from \cite[Theorem 4.2.2]{horn2012matrix} we obtain that

+where $\underline{1}=\{1\}^N$ denotes the $N$-dimensional vector whose entries are all equal to $1$.
 Due to the symmetries of the system and Lemma \ref{lemma1} we have that both the solutions of \eqref{reduced RKM} and the transformed solutions after the Doss-Sussmann transformation are perpendicular to $\underline{1}$.
 This is enough to obtain \eqref{lower_bound} and deduce \eqref{Lyapunov_cond} with $d=\frac{KC_\delta\lambda_2}{N}$.
 The exponential stability follows now from \cite[Theorem 23]{duc2025strong}.\jump\jump \textit{\textbf{Step 2}}: We are now interested in investigating the rate of convergence $\mu$ towards the synchronization and the size $r(\omega)$ of the random neighborhood $\mathcal{U}=\mathcal{U}(\omega)$ on which the synchronization takes place.
 In the proof of \cite[Theorem 23]{duc2025strong} it is shown that $\forall t\in[0,\tau]$

-with $\lambda<\frac{\alpha d}{3L_fL_V}\wedge1$ so that one has that $\eta\coloneqq d-\frac{1}{\alpha}L_fL_V(2+\lambda)\lambda>0.$ This implies, by induction, that
+with $\lambda<\min\left\{\frac{\alpha d}{3L_fL_V},1\right\}$ so that one has that $\eta\coloneqq d-\frac{1}{\alpha}L_fL_V(2+\lambda)\lambda>0.$ This implies, by induction, that

 Following the same argument one obtains $\forall t\in[n,n+1]$ that

 So, putting everything together, we obtain $\forall t\in\R^+$, with $t=n+t_0$, $n\in\N$ and $t_0\in[0,1)$ that